 Earth Alive Retreat

-DETAILS ON 2020 5 YEAR ANNIVERSARY COMING SOON.
+2020 WILL BE OUR 5 YEAR ANNIVERSARY

 JOIN US in celebration of this miraculous living planet we all are part of.
 This family friendly event offers opportunities for rest, relaxation, and renewal.
 Experience deeper, more open-hearted connections with others and Earth as we create a loving community to honor, in sacred space, both our joys and our sorrows.
 Activities will include: celebration, rituals, sharing circles, healing processes, workshops, and time for exploration, and play.